PeterShinners/comp/design/type.md

 result = 2 + 3 * 4      ; 14, not 20
 ```

+The language does not support "floor division" or "integer division" as seen
+on other languages.

+The language does not currently have any syntax for "in-place" updates
+or increment operators.
+These seem useful, but are a secondary priority
+that will wait for other parts of the language to settle.

 ### Special Numeric Values

 Mathematical operations can produce special values that require explicit handling: